Minimax Confidence Intervals for the Sliced Wasserstein Distance: Estimating the Sliced Wasserstein Distance

-The convergence of the empirical measure under $W_r$ thus exhibits a poor dependence on the dimension $d$ when $d > 2r$.
-In fact, the rate achieved in equation \eqref{eq::rate_W} when $d \leq 2r$ is the rate achieved under $\sw_{r,\delta}$, in equation \eqref{eq::ub_worst_case}, for any $d$.
-These considerations show that estimating a distribution in the Sliced Wasserstein distance does not suffer from the curse of dimensionality despite metrizing the same topology on $\calP(\bbR^d)$---see equation \eqref{eq::sw_w_sw}. \item Finally, we note that the proof of Proposition \ref{prop::ub_empirical} follows from a straightforward generalization of Theorem 5.3 and Theorem 7.16 of \cite{bobkov2019}, and is therefore omitted. \end{itemize}

-We close this subsection by bounding the minimax risk $\calM_n$ in equation \eqref{eq::minimax_distribution}.
-In view of Proposition \ref{prop::ub_empirical} and equation \eqref{eq::ub_worst_case}, it is natural to carry out our analysis over the following class of distributions,
+For completeness, we close this subsection by stating a lower bound on the minimax risk $\calM_n$ in equation \eqref{eq::minimax_distribution}.
+In view of Proposition \ref{prop::ub_empirical}, it is natural to carry out our analysis over the class of distributions